After Earnings; I Should Have Dropped Coca-Cola And Kept McDonald's... But Now It's Too Late

 It’s a little too early to determine what will happen with their payout ratios as both companies are under some major transformation.
 Previous trends will not be applicable for another 2 years.
 We all need time to let the dust settle and see what is the new company.
 However, in regards to their ability to raise their dividend in the future, both companies meet my 7 dividend growth investing principles and I’m not worried.
 I’m confident both managements will continue to raise their dividend.

 While there are some uncertainties about the business model return to a franchise model, both companies seem to be heading towards the right direction.
-I would add a special mention to MCD as it will successfully manage this transformation.
+I would add a special mention to MCD, as it will successfully manage this transformation.
 Numbers can’t lie and they are very strong this year.

 Unfortunately, the problem with burgers and soda remains.
 When you have too much of them, your stomach starts aching…